Electrical Technician Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for electrical technicians in Hawaii?

-Defense contractors such as Booz Allen Hamilton, SAIC, and L3Harris have a consistent presence at Hawaii's federal installations and have sponsored electrical technicians through H-1B and other work visas.
+Defense contractors such as Booz Allen Hamilton, SAIC, and L3Harris have a consistent presence at Hawaii's federal installations and have sponsored electrical technicians through H-1B visa and other work visas.
 Hawaiian Electric and its subsidiaries periodically sponsor foreign workers for specialized roles.
 Larger construction and engineering firms supporting Hawaii's military bases and renewable energy build-out also appear in Department of Labor disclosure data as electrical technician sponsors.

 Which visa types are most common for electrical technician roles in Hawaii?